top of page

 Mark Whitty [Worldwide]

-One day, brimming with the confidence of ignorance, and driven by the need to make some real money, I cold called my way through the Yellow Pages in an attempt to drum-up sales leads.
-My first big break came when a desperate publicity manager at Island Records asked me to rush over to their famous studio in Hammersmith.
-She'd been let down by her agency of record, and I returned to mine with a brief to produce the point of sale advertising campaign for U2's landmark album, The Joshua Tree.
+My big break came when a desperate publicity manager at Island Records asked me to rush over to their famous studio in Hammersmith.
+She'd been let down by her agency and I returned with a brief to design and produce the point of sale campaign for U2's landmark album, The Joshua Tree.

 "Curiosity, tenacity and luck will determine your future, so aim to get lucky!"